 November is flying by!
 Be sure to check out this month’s contest.
 We’re celebrating the start of the holiday season with a special giveaway inspired by readers.
 TEN lucky readers will receive a signed copy of the paperback edition of A Knights Bridge Christmas.ONE grand prize winner will also receive a limited-edition Swift River Valley mug.

 This is the only place you can find “Christmas at Carriage Hill” in print (it’s available on its own digitally).
-In this fun novella, Dylan McCaffrey’s long-lost English cousin and the RAF pilot she’s trying to get over … Read More
+In this fun novella, Dylan McCaffrey’s long-lost English cousin and the RAF pilot she’s trying to get over arrive in little … Read More

 Wow, what a thrill to be a part of this collection!
 Grab a copy of Suspense on the Edge of Romance to read J.T.
 Ellison’s All the Pretty Girls, Heather Graham’s Flawless, Brenda Novak’s The Secret Sister and the launch book for my Sharpe & Donovan series, Saint’s Gate.

 Now that I’m into my e-reader, I love checking out “boxed sets” to catch up on books I missed or to try new authors.
-Whether a set includes stories by one author or multiple aut… Read More
+Whether a set includes stories by one author or multiple authors, i… Read More

 Heading to St. Petersburg, FL, in the morning for my first-ever Bouchercon, a gathering of mystery writers and readers.
 Can’t wait!
 With Impostor’s Lurein stores, I wanted to share this short video introduction to the Sharpe & Donovan series.

 The books are standalone stories within a series.
-FBI agents Emma Sharpe and Colin Donovan are the primary recurring characters, but there are others: Matt Yankowski, their boss; Finian Bracken, their Irish priest friend; art thief Oliver York (introduced later in their series); Emma and Colin’s families–… Read More
+FBI agents Emma Sharpe and Colin Donovan are the primary recurring characters, but there are others: Matt Yankowski, their boss; Finian Bracken, their Irish priest friend; art thief Oliver York (introduced later in their series); Emma and Colin’s families–the S… Read More

 Made it to Boston yesterday despite a flat tire.
 Well, not on the highway.
 In the driveway as I was getting myself together to leave.
 Fortunately Joe tackled it.
 It wasn’t straightforward because the wheel was bent (hence the flat tire), but it got done.
 Nice drive south on a beautiful day.
 I took myself to lunch to celebrate Impostor’s Lure hitting stores.
 Maybe not glamorous but quite pleasant!
 I found a nice throw at West Elm, too.
 Then a pleasant walk along the Charles River to take a moment to be grateful for this day.
 (Photo above is from my walk.)